PRIMU: Uncertainty Estimation for Novel Views in Gaussian Splatting from Primitive-Based Representations of Error and Coverage: Method

-with \(c_k(\vec{d})\), \(\alpha_k(\bar{x})\) the opacity and color of the \(k\)th Gaussian primitive and \(T_k(\bar{x})=\prod_{j=1}^{k-1}(1-\alpha_j(\bar{x}))\) the transparency of the volume from Gaussian primitive \(1\) to \((k-1)\).
-The color of the Gaussian primitives depends on the direction \(\vec{d}\) of the view.
-This view dependence is realized using spherical harmonics, which are common to encode signals on spheres \cite{muller2006spherical,price:s2fft}.
-GS learns the parameters of the Gaussian primitives, i.e. mean, covariance matrix, opacity factor and color, via gradient descent, where the gradients of the reconstruction loss w.r.t.\ the Gaussian primitive parameters are computed for a set of training views.
+The color \(c_k(\vec{d})\) depends on the view direction \(\vec{d}\), which is encoded using spherical harmonics~\cite{muller2006spherical,price:s2fft}.
+GS learns all Gaussian parameters (mean, covariance, opacity, and color) through gradient descent on a reconstruction loss computed over a set of posed training views.

-\paragraph{Gaussian Primitive Representations} Our Gaussian primitive representations are based on both the visibility of Gaussian primitives and the rendering error in training views.
-Therefrom, we capture uncertainty arising from limited coverage in the training data as well as from imperfect optimization.
-We start with a simple representation where we count how often a Gaussian primitive appears in the field of view (FoV) of the training views.
-For that, we consider a Gaussian primitive to bin the FoV of a view if its mean lies in a slightly extended version of the view cone.
-Formally, the FoV counter for the \(k\)th Gaussian primitive is given by